No life-like or live Santa’s will be permitted – there is one Santa and he is at the end of the parade.

 Float Line Up

 All floats and vehicles must be in line by no later than 6pm.
 Line up will begin at 5pm.
 No vehicle will be allowed to line up before 5pm.
-Judges will do a walk around to begin preliminary judging at 6:20pm.
+Judges will take a walk around to begin preliminary judging at 6:20pm.
 Floats will also be judged in front of City Hall during the parade.

 Float Competition Guidelines

 - All floats must be fully decorated before entering the parade line up.
 No decorating will be allowed in the street line up.

 - Decorations on floats, vehicles, and participants should reflect the theme of the parade.

 - Lights are required on all floats.
 Vehicle headlights do not qualify as use of lights.
 Christmas lights are strongly encouraged.